David Bowie 1989 – Tin Machine 1 Era

 🏛️ EMI Records HQ

-🎸 Event: Press Launch Strategy: “Under the God” Preview
+🎸 Event: Strategic: Press Launch and “Under the God” Preview

-🗒️ Note: Industry insiders and selected journalists are invited to hear the first single, ‘Under the God’.
-The lyrical content, tackling the rise of neo-Nazism, marks a return to provocative subject matter, distancing Bowie from his mid-80s “Phil Collins” era.
+🗒️ Notes: Industry insiders and selected journalists are invited to hear the first single, ‘Under the God’.
+The lyrical content, tackling the rise of neo-Nazism, marks a return to provocative subject matter, distancing Bowie from his mid-80s mainstream pop era.

 🏛️ Music Video Set

-🗒️ Note: Directed by Julien Temple, the band films music videos that emphasize a raw, live performance style.
-The footage is shot in black and white and high-contrast color to match the abrasive texture of the music.
+🗒️ Notes: Directed by Julien Temple, the band films music videos that emphasize a raw, live performance style.
+The footage is shot in black and white and high-contrast color to match the abrasive, distorted texture of the music.

 🏛️ BBC Broadcasting House

-🗒️ Note: ‘Under the God’ is premiered on UK radio.
-The reaction is polarized; critics are stunned by the heavy guitar work of Reeves Gabrels and Bowie’s aggressive vocal delivery.
-It is the first public confirmation that the 80s pop era is dead.
+🗒️ Notes: ‘Under the God’ is premiered on UK radio.
+The reaction is polarized; critics are stunned by the heavy, avant-garde guitar work of Reeves Gabrels and Bowie’s aggressive vocal delivery.
+It serves as the first public confirmation that the 80s pop era is dead.

 The Machine Unleashed: Album Release & TV Debut – May 1989